stephenwunrow/pre-populating-tns/Readme.md

 This script reads all the "transformed_….tsv" files created by the previous scripts.
 It combines them and then sorts them.
 It sorts first by chapter, then by verse, and then by placement of the start of the "snippet" text within the English verse text provided by ult_book.tsv (in doing this, it treats … as a wildcard of up to 40 characters).
 It then adds a unique ID for each row.
 Finally, it writes the rows to `combined_notes.tsv`.

+## Generating additional data: `ATs_snippets.py`

+This script runs through the combined notes and queries an LLM for additional required data for certain SupportReferences.
+It then writes the modified lines to `ai_notes.tsv`.

+## Generating correct Hebrew: `Final_Snippets.py`

+This script creates dictionaries for Hebrew and ULT words, finds the Hebrew for the generated ATs, and lengthens the ATs as needed to match the Hebrew.
+It writes the final notes to `final_notes.tsv`.

 ## Running the scripts

 ### Requirements